benbraou/flex-layout-wiki/Responsive-API.md

 | xl    | 'screen and (min-width: 1920px) and (max-width: 5000px)'|
 <br/>

-If we combine the breakpoint `alias` with the Layout API we can easily support Responsive breakpoints with a simple markup convention: the `alias` is used as **suffix** extensions to the Layout API:
+If we combine the breakpoint `alias` with the Static Flex-Layout API, we can easily support Responsive breakpoints using a simple markup convention:

+The `alias` is used as **suffix** extensions to the static API HTML markup!

 ```html
 <api>.<breakpoint alias>="<value>"